CMS-InfoSec/Aether_2/docs/system_requirements.md

 Risk validation now derives take-profit and stop-loss trigger prices automatically using policy-provided basis-point targets with volatility fallbacks so every approved order includes protective exit levels without manual configuration.
+Drawdown protection now honours the capital allocator's maximum drawdown ratio; when an account breaches the configured `CAPITAL_ALLOCATOR_MAX_DRAWDOWN` threshold, risk validation halts new trades and records a zero-quantity adjustment until losses recover.
+Risk validation also exposes a `/healthz` endpoint that checks Timescale connectivity, the capital allocator API, and the trading universe service so production monitoring can alert on dependency regressions immediately.

+Daily operations reporting now enriches the exported CSV with `starting_nav`, `ending_nav`, and `daily_return_pct` columns so each account's profit and loss percentage is tracked alongside absolute gains, satisfying the daily PnL reporting requirement.